hgovan/stock_news/README.md

 ## How do the modules interact with each other...

 ### connection.py
-Multiple helper function to connect, track and log
+Multiple helper function to connect, track and log.

 ### Company.py
 This is a collection of functions to get tickers to be used in the news aggregation.
 We can collect the top 300 most popular stocks for a particular day, the S&P500 and the NASDQ.

 ### New_agg.py
 Primarily used to get news article links from from finviz.
-The links are placed into a dictionary where the tickers referencing that article are tracked
+The links are placed into a dictionary where the tickers referencing that article are tracked.

 ### article_parser.py
 Used to parser the articles found in finviz.
 They are primarily Yahoo Finance pieces which adds complexity as the articles are usually references to other articles.
 There is a button which links to the other article or expands the current article.
 I have created a check for that and use Newspaper3k to parse the actual article.